Should Washington Accept the Rise of Political Islam in Egypt?

 Furthermore, Egypt’s 1979 peace treaty with Israel, concluded with the help of the United States, an important ally, stands out amongst the most noteworthy conciliatory accomplishments for the advancement of Arab-Israeli peace.

 As a result, nowadays, Israel and Egypt have expanded their cooperation against Islamist militants in the Sinai Peninsula and Gaza Strip.
-In 1979, the U.S. had provided total of $7.3 billion to both parties.
+In 1979, the U.S. had provided a total of $7.3 billion to both parties.
 The Special International Security Assistance Act of 1979 (P.L.
 96-35) provided both military and economic grants to Israel and Egypt at a ratio of 3 to 2, respectively; the Egyptian military aid was $1.3 billion, for example.
 In his letter to Egypt, Harold Brown, U.S. Secretary of Defense under the Carter Administration, wrote the following:

 “In the context of the peace treaty between Egypt and Israel, the United States is prepared to enter into an expanded security relationship with Egypt with regard to the sales of military equipment and services and the financing of, at least a portion of those sales, subject to such Congressional review and approvals as may be required.”